Gaspare Mutolo: Mafia and politics

 Mutolo explained the context of the 1992 massacres of the politician Salvo Lima and the magistrates Giovanni Falcone and Paolo Borsellino.
 He was the first mafioso who spoke about the connections between Cosa Nostra and Italian politicians.
 "The 'normal circuit' for all problems that needed attention in Rome was: Ignazio Salvo, the honourable Salvo Lima, and senator Giulio Andreotti," according to Mutolo.
-The Salvo cousins were the main contact to 'adjust' trials against mafiosi, such as the Maxi Trial of the mid-1980s.
+The Salvo cousins were the main contact to 'adjust' trials against Mafiosi, such as the Maxi Trial of the mid-1980s.
 "When the trial began, it was obvious to all 'men of honour' that it was a political trial," Mutolo explained.
-"We all unanimously believed that the trial verdict would be a conviction, because the government had to demonstrate to public opinion within Italy and abroad... that it could strike a hard blow to Cosa Nostra."
+"We all unanimously believed that the trial verdict would be a conviction because the government had to demonstrate to public opinion within Italy and abroad... that it could strike a hard blow to Cosa Nostra."
 However, they were assured that the appeals would modify the sentence.

 The Mafia felt betrayed by Lima and Andreotti.
-In their opinion they had failed to block the confirmation of the sentence of the Maxi Trial by the Italian Supreme Court in January 1992, which upheld the Buscetta theorem that Cosa Nostra was a single hierarchical organisation ruled by a commission and that its leaders could be held responsible for criminal acts that were committed to benefit the organisation.
+In their opinion, they had failed to block the confirmation of the sentence of the Maxi Trial by the Italian Supreme Court in January 1992, which upheld the Buscetta theorem that Cosa Nostra was a single hierarchical organization ruled by a commission and that its leaders could be held responsible for criminal acts that were committed to benefit the organization.
 The Mafia counted on Lima and Andreotti to appoint Corrado Carnevale to review the sentence.
 Carnevale, known as "the sentence killer", had overturned many Mafia convictions on the slenderest of technicalities previously.
-Carnevale, however, had to withdraw due to pressure from the public and from Giovanni Falcone – who at the time had moved to the ministry of Justice.
-Falcone was backed by the minister of Justice Claudio Martelli despite the fact that he served under prime minister Andreotti.
+Carnevale, however, had to withdraw due to pressure from the public and from Giovanni Falcone – who at the time had moved to the Ministry of Justice.
+Falcone was backed by the minister of Justice Claudio Martelli despite the fact that he served under Prime Minister Andreotti.

 "I knew that for any problems requiring a solution in Rome, Lima was the man we turned to," according to Mutolo.
-"Lima was killed because he did not uphold or couldn’t uphold, the commitments he had made in Palermo (…) The verdict of the Supreme Court was disaster.
-After the Supreme Court verdict we felt we were lost.
-That verdict was like a dose of poison for the mafiosi, who felt like wounded animals.
+"Lima was killed because he did not uphold or couldn’t uphold, the commitments he had made in Palermo (…) The verdict of the Supreme Court was a disaster.
+After the Supreme Court verdict, we felt we were lost.
+That verdict was like a dose of poison for the Mafiosi, who felt like wounded animals.
 That’s why they carried out the massacres.
 Something had to happen.
-I was surprised when people who had eight years of a prison sentence still to serve started giving themselves up.
+I was surprised when people who had eight years of prison sentence still to serve started giving themselves up.
 Then they killed Lima and I understood."